Holiday Cottages in France with Private Fishing Lakes

 This information is by no means the full list of tourist attractions within driving distance of Secondigny, but gives you a taste of things you can do to keep everyone in the family entertained.
 One week is surely not enough.

-The top attraction in the Poitou-Charentes and the second in France – a holiday in the Poitou-Charentes isn’t complete without a day out at Futuroscope.
+A holiday in the Poitou-Charentes isn’t complete without a day out at Futuroscope.
 A 60-hectare park, with landscaped gardens and fountains and futuristic-looking pavilions which house thrilling rides and jaw-dropping 3D films.
 The only amusement park of its kind in Europe!

 Much more than a traditional theme park, the Puy du Fou has been voted the best theme park in the world!
 We have to say - it's a theme park like no other, and a MUST see.